Student Organization Resources

 - Corporate sponsorship

 - Undergraduate Student Government (USG) funding

 - Marshall Undergraduate Advising and Student Affairs funding

-The Marshall School of Business provides limited funding for MRSOs to cover MRSO virtual event expenses.
+The Marshall School of Business provides limited funding for MRSOs to cover MRSO event expenses.
 Funding is awarded on a case by case basis until all funds have been exhausted.